roshan-abady/airflow-teams-daily-digest/README.md

 3. Add an "HTML to text" action to extract email content
 4. Add an "Post adaptive card in a chat or channel" action
 5. Import the Adaptive Card JSON from `power-automate/adaptive_card.json`
+6. **Update the Airflow URL** in the Adaptive Card JSON (line 174) with your Airflow instance URL
-6. Map the email content to the Adaptive Card template expressions
+7. Map the email content to the Adaptive Card template expressions

 ### 3. Schedule Configuration